John Ronald Reuel Tolkien was born on this day.

 Next, have students read an excerpt from a Tolkien novel.
 One that works well is the scene from the first chapter of The Fellowship of the Ring in which Gandalf convinces Bilbo to leave the ring behind.
 Then, view the corresponding scene in the film version.
-This scene can be found at roughly 0:25.00 on your VCR or DVD counter.
+This scene can be found at roughly 0:25.00 on the time counter.
 After viewing, have students write about changes the filmmakers made and, most important, why they made these changes.

 As a final step, have students return to any text that they are currently reading in class and imagine how a particular scene might be filmed.
 Ask students questions such as the following: What music would be used?
 What actors would play the roles?
 What costumes would they wear?